 This, the most important component, houses the optics and the piezo-electric transducers which scan them.
-It consists of an Invar tri-bar structure supporting Invar endplates and body.
+It consists of an Invar tri-bar structure supported by two Invar end plates.

-A fine pitch differential screw assembly is attached to one end, in which one of the mirrors is mounted.
+A fine pitch differential screw assembly is attached to one end, in which one of the mirrors is supported.
 This allows for coarse (in optical terms) adjustment of the parallelism of the interferometer (see section 4).